 His writings and beliefs heavily influenced South Carolina's secession from the Union in 1860–1861.

 Calhoun began his political career with election to the House of Representatives in 1810.
-As a prominent leader of the war hawk faction, Calhoun strongly supported the War of 1812 to defend American honor against British infractions of American independence and neutrality during the Napoleonic Wars.
+As a prominent leader of the war hawk faction, Calhoun strongly supported the War of 1812 to defend American honour against British infractions of American independence and neutrality during the Napoleonic Wars.
 He then served as Secretary of War under President James Monroe, and in this position reorganized and modernized the War Department.
 Calhoun was a candidate for the presidency in the 1824 election.
 After failing to gain support, he let his name be put forth as a candidate for vice president.
 The Electoral College elected Calhoun for vice president by an overwhelming majority.
 He served under John Quincy Adams and continued under Andrew Jackson, who defeated Adams in the election of 1828.
 Calhoun had a difficult relationship with Jackson primarily due to the Nullification Crisis and the Petticoat affair.
-In contrast with his previous nationalism, Calhoun vigorously supported South Carolina's right to nullify federal tariff legislation he believed unfairly favored the North, putting him into conflict with unionists such as Jackson.
+In contrast with his previous nationalism, Calhoun vigorously supported South Carolina's right to nullify federal tariff legislation he believed unfairly favoured the North, putting him into conflict with unionists such as Jackson.
 In fact it was only Jackson's threat of Military intervention and prison for Calhoun that prevented South Carolina leaving the Union in 1832.
 Afterwards, with only a few months remaining in his second term, he resigned as vice president and entered the Senate.